mbeach42/D-Ising.jl/README.md

 100 lines of code to get the energy & magnetization for D-dimensional Ising model with speeds comparable to C++.

-Also Wolff cluster updates are implimented (not tested).
+Also Wolff cluster updates are implimented (extra 20 loc).